RareSkills/cairo-tutorial/content/cairo-type-casting.md

 Cairo doesn't allow direct conversion from integer types to addresses.
 Instead, conversions must go through `felt252` as an intermediate type.
 Converting `uints` to addresses becomes necessary when working with user IDs, numeric identifiers, or when deriving addresses from integer calculations in smart contracts.

-The conversion process involves two steps: first converting the integer to `felt252`, then converting the `felt252` to `ContractAddress`.
+The conversion process involves two steps: first converting the integer to `felt252`, then converting the `felt252` to `ContractAddress`:

 ```rust
 use starknet::ContractAddress;